Tuesday, July 10, 2018

 "research and experience have shown that in many cases, it is learners’ investigation and understanding of extrinsic factors that lead to a deeper enjoyment of the music […] It is only by understanding values within a musical culture that true appreciation begins to develop" (Mans 2009, 183).

 What has come to be known as the 'sociocultural perspective' is probably the school of thought that most heavily emphasizes other human beings as the primary agents for the transmission of modes of listening.
-According to this perspective, it is difficult to discover for oneself what is valuable to discern in each situation; we need to have access to linguistic descriptions and analyses–in other words, linguistic discourses–and through communication become involved in communities of action and meaning (Säljö, 2000, 62).
+According to this perspective, it is difficult to discover for oneself what is valuable to discern in each situation; we need to have access to linguistic descriptions and analyses–in other words, linguistic discourses–and through communication become involved in communities of action and meaning (Säljö 2000, 62).
 According to this perspective, language is primary.
 For example, the word tonic is in this tradition what enables us to experience a chord as the home tonality of a tonal piece.

 Sense perception

 Other perspectives have therefore argued that the socio-cultural perspective relies too heavily on descriptions of music and does not take into consideration music's non-verbal quality and the actual sense perception of musicSounds are themselves agents that can point out to us what is important to discern.
 By listening, we enter into a community of praxis with sound.
-As Clarke writes:
+As Clarke (2005) writes,

 "Ideologies and discourses, however powerful or persuasive they may seem to be, cannot simply impose themselves arbitrarily on the perceptual sensitivities of human beings, which are rooted in (though not defined by) the common ground of immediate experience."
 (Clarke, 2005, 43)